-A. This policy provides minimum criteria for evaluating student achievement relating to identified occupational competencies, in compliance with this policy, to define retention standards of the institution.

-B. Evaluations are recorded for each student at the end of 72 days of instruction that comprise a term.
-Those evaluations include the following scale of progress:
+- A. Evaluations of student achievement toward a program's identified occupational competencies are recorded for each student at the end of 72 days of instruction that comprise a term.
+Those evaluations shall be based on the following scale of progress:

-- 1. A = 93 100
+- 1. A = 94 100

-- 2. B = 85 92
+- 2. B = 87 93

-- 3. C = 77 84
+- 3. C = 80 86

-- 4. D = 70 76
+- 4. D = 73 79

-- 5. F = 0 69
+- 5. F = 0 72

-C. The term grade report will reflect each student's progress in the following categories:
+- B. Grades for courses will be determined as described in course syllabi.
+Students will be graded in the following categories:

-- 1. Skill Proficiency
+- Skill Proficiency

-- 2. Related Information
+- 2. Theory/Related Information

-- 3. Worker Characteristics

-D. A student must maintain a "C" or better average for the 72-day period of instruction.
+- A student must maintain a "D" (73) or better average per course and a "C" or better average per term

-E. Failure to do so will result in suspension at the end of the term.

-III.
-Readmission from Suspension

-A. The director may consider for readmission the applicant who has been suspended.

-B. Criteria that the director will consider in assessing candidacy for readmission are as follows:

-1. Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension, and

-2. Assessment of the likelihood that the readmitted student may succeed in pursuing his or her training objective.

-VI.
-Exceptions

-A. In individual cases of extenuating circumstances, the director may make exceptions to suspension due to absences.
-Such exceptions should be fully documented.

-B. Additional retention standards for specific programs may be maintained by the school pursuant to accreditation or licensing requirements.

-Source
+- D. Allied Health Programs require a "C" (80) or better average per course.

+- E. Failure to maintain the required grade average will result in suspension at the end of the term. - F. Additional retention standards for specific programs may be established by the college based on accreditation or licensing requirements applicable to a program. - IV.
+Readmission from Suspension for Grades or Attendance - A. The president may consider for readmission the applicant who has been suspended. - B. Criteria that the president will consider in assessing candidacy for readmission are as follows: - Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension, and - Assessment of the likelihood that the readmitted student may succeed in pursuing his or her training objective.

+Statute(s)

+T.C.A. § 49-11-401 et seq.

+T.C.A. § 49-8-101 et seq.

+Revisions:

-TBR Meeting, September 30, 1983; Revised: TBR Meeting, June 30, 1989; Revised: TBR Meeting, September 29, 1995; TBR Meeting, September 22, 2000; Revised: TBR Meeting, September 30, 2005; Revised: TBR Meeting, September 29, 2006.
+TBR Meeting, September 30, 1983; Revised: TBR Meeting, June 30, 1989; Revised: TBR Meeting, September 29, 1995; TBR Meeting, September 22, 2000; Revised: TBR Meeting, September 30, 2005; Revised: TBR Meeting, September 29, 2006; Board Meeting, June 23, 2017.